atooms-mirror/postprocessing/docs/index.rst

     n(R)=4\pi \rho\int_0^R g(r)r^2 dr

 In ``postprocessing`` the radial distribution function is a ``Correlation`` object that takes a trajectory as input.
-In order to compute the correlation function, we construct the object, specifying some parameters, and then run the calculation with the ``compute()`` method
+In order to compute the correlation function, we construct the object, specifying some parameters, and then run the calculation with the ``compute()`` method.

 .. code:: python

+    # We let postprocessing choose a reasonable number of time origins for the average
-    gr = pp.RadialDistributionFunction(th, dr=0.02)
+    gr = pp.RadialDistributionFunction(th, dr=0.03)
     gr.compute()
+    # We average over all the frames
+    gr_all = pp.RadialDistributionFunction(th, dr=0.03, norigins=len(th))
+    gr_all.compute()

 Once the calculation is performed, the radial distribution object ``gr`` contains (like all correlators in ``postprocessing``) two arrays: